 Ents are extremely long-lived (ten+ centuries at a minimum), and are the keepers of "elven" culture.
 They think slowly but wisely, have excellent memories, and are powerful spellcasters.
 (Their spellcasting is mostly geared toward sensing/seering, and geomancy, thus the perfect weather around elven groves.)

 The massive ents - physically similar to redwoods to an untrained eye, but actually forming a number of distinct and varied species - regularly produce flesh "fruits" containing elf embryos.
-When these ripen, they're harvested by Keepers (elves that are fully infested by the psychic influence of an ent, and act as their eyes, ears, and hands in the world), who help extract and raise the child.
+When these ripen, they're harvested by dryads (elves that are fully infested by the psychic influence of an ent, and act as their eyes, ears, and hands in the world), who help extract and raise the child.
 The children mature very quickly - a "late teens"-looking elf starting their adventuring career is actually about five years old.
-They reach mental maturity at the same time, due to the psychic influence of the ents in the grove they're raised in.
+They reach mental maturity at the same time, due to spending most of their childhood in hypnogogic trances where their mind is shaped by the psychic influence of the ents in their grove.
 (An elf child raised outside a grove, if they even survived, would be considered severely developmentally challenged, as their mental development requires deep psychic learning from an ent.)
 A fresh, mature 5-year old elf, ready to take on the world, is already world-savvy and knows a trade or two, and will immediately start looking for exciting experiences.

 Elves generally live to their early 30s, if they're not killed by something beforehand.
 Most elves simply die of old age then.
 A bare handful, those that have grown powerful and wise in their limited time, feel a pull to return to the groves and metamorphize into their ent form, creating a new tree.